grantjenks/python-diskcache/docs/tutorial.rst

 Anywhere`_.
 Users have also reported issues running inside of `Parallels`_ shared folders.

+:doc:`DiskCache <index>` uses transactions when writing data to disk using SQLite.
+When the disk or database is full, a :exc:`sqlite3.OperationalError` will be raised from any method that attempts to write data.
+Read operations will still succeed so long as they do not cause any write (as might occur if cache statistics are being recorded).

 .. _`hash protocol`: https://docs.python.org/library/functions.html#hash
 .. _`not recommended`: https://www.sqlite.org/faq.html#q5
 .. _`performs poorly`: https://www.pythonanywhere.com/forums/topic/1847/